-During an individual's mandatory review for tenure, as described above, the executive committee or equivalent governing committee, the department chair of their department, the Dell Medical School APT Committee, and dean, shall recommend to the administration that they:
+During an individual's mandatory review for tenure, as described above, the executive committee or equivalent governing committee, the department chair of the candidate's department, the Dell Medical School APT Committee, and dean, shall each recommend one of the following outcomes to the administration.
+The two committees will each record a vote, and the chair and dean will each independently recommend that the candidate:

-- A. Be promoted to associate professor with tenure; or - B. Be promoted to associate professor and be moved to a professional-track appointment; or - C. Remain at the assistant professor rank and be moved to a professional-track appointment; or - D. Be placed on a terminal appointment for the next year.
+- A. Be promoted to associate professor with tenure; or - B. Be promoted to associate professor and be moved to a professional-track appointment; or - C. Remain at the assistant professor rank and be moved to a professional-track appointment; - D. Be placed on a terminal appointment for the next year.